bolt/boltforms/docs/submission.md

 Redirect on success
 -------------------

-On successfull submit the user can be redirected to another Bolt page, or URL.
+On successful submit the user can be redirected to another Bolt page, or URL.
 The page for the redirect target must exist.
 The redirect is added to the `feedback` key of the form, for example: